 Kazmi has also worked as an advisor with the Institute for Environmental Security (IES), headquartered in The Hague.
 During his association with IES, he contributed to The Hague Environmental Law Clinic project.
 He is also an assistant to the Bureau of the Global Military Advisory Council on Climate Change, a network which brings together serving and retired military officers from around the world to promote actions that help counter the adverse impacts of climate change.

 Previously, he has worked at the Pakistan office of Heinrich Boell Stiftung, the German Green Political Foundation, and the Embassy of Pakistan in The Netherlands.
-Nishat holds a B.A.LLB (Hons.) degree from Punjab University, Pakistan, and an LLM from Maastricht University, The Netherlands, where he specialized in international and European economic law.
-He has received several awards including the Heinrich Boell Fellowship at Philipps University Marburg, Germany, and the Huygens Scholarship of the Government of the Netherlands. .
-His areas of interests include Chinese foreign and trade policies, and China’s role in the United Nations, particularly the issues of peace-building and sustainable development.
+Nishat holds a B.A.LLB (Hons.) degree from Punjab University, Pakistan, an LLM from Maastricht University, The Netherlands and a Master in China Studies from Peking University, Beijing, China.
+He has received several awards including the Heinrich Boell Fellowship at Philipps University Marburg, Germany, and the Huygens Scholarship of the Government of the Netherlands.
+His areas of interests include sustainable development and South Asia, Chinese foreign development assistance and the Belt and Road Initiative (BRI).